Bars in Odessa, Ukraine

-The summer is 35-40 degrees with long sunny days.
+The summer in Odessa is 35-40 degrees with long sunny days.
 Add to this the incredibly cheap beer (you can get a pint for about 50p to £1), and you have your perfect holiday destination.
-Odessa is a beach resort where beautiful people go to party the night in the superclubs of Arkadia.
+Odessa is a beach resort where beautiful people go to party and enjoy the nightlife in Odessa in the superclubs of Arkadia.

-If that’s not your thing, the main city centre street of Deribasavskaya is pedestrianised and in summer, the bars and restaurants spread out into the street and into the park at the end.
+If that’s not your thing, the main city centre street of Deribasavskaya is pedestrianised and in summer, the restaurants and bars in Odessa spread out into the street and into the park at the end.
 You can sit outside, enjoying a drink and entertainment from one of the street musicians – be it saxophone, full band or man playing a wine bottle like a violin (no joke).

 Mick O’Neill’s on Deribasavskaya is infamous with foreigners in Odessa.
 It’s your typical Irish pub with lots of dark wood and green paint, leather clad booths, shamrocks and those Guinness pictures with the toucan everywhere.
 There’s a cavernous downstairs with a big bar you can sit at, and then an upstairs balcony floor with lots of booths.
 Outside there is a glass conservatory so to keep you warm in winter, and in the summer the pub extends out onto the wide street.

-If you have just moved to Odessa, or are visiting, and want to meet some expats or just people who speak English, the Irish pub is a good place to start.
+If you have just moved to Odessa, or are visiting, and want to meet some expats or just people who speak English, the Irish pub, Odessa is a good place to start.

 When you come in from the street it looks like a hotel, the stairs leading to various different rooms and bars, plus a balcony for the summer.
 The staff wear kilts and there is Tennant’s lager and a whisky room with a ridiculous number of whiskies.
 They even have a regular tasting evening.
 There’s also live music.

 It’s only September and my Facebook feed is already full of people getting excited about the traditional German style Christmas market.
 Doesn’t every city have one now?
 Yours probably opens in November.
-In Odessa there is a Christmas style market all year round!
+As well as all the bars in Odessa there is a Christmas style market all year round!
 At the end of Deribasavskaya is a square full of those little wooden hut-style stalls selling food and drinks and handicrafts.

 In summer it’s full of people sat out enjoying a cheap beer out of plastic cups.
 In winter it goes full on Santa with mulled wine and sausages.
 There’s a range of food from all over the world – Vietnam, China, Georgia, Italy, Mexico……